-- If you are concerned that you have a Sexually Transmitted Infection (STI), or have recently had unprotected sex, contact your GP who can screen for STIs such as chlamydia and gonorrhoea.
+- ✓ If you are concerned that you have a Sexually Transmitted Infection (STI), or have recently had unprotected sex, contact your GP who can screen for STIs such as chlamydia and gonorrhoea.
 It is important to note that chlamydia is the most common STI in the UK.
-It affects around 1 in 14 under 25s and many of those who have chlamydia have no symptoms. - ✓ For medical advice contact your GP, The University Medical Practice, or The Florey Unit at the Royal Berkshire Hospital safesexberkshire.nhs.uk/ local-services/florey-clinic
+Many of those who have chlamydia have no symptoms. - For medical advice contact your GP, The University Medical Practice, or The Florey Unit at the Royal Berkshire Hospital